katjusaj/geometry-to-volume/README.md

 input resolution (64, 128, 256)

-input coordinates for convertion (minimum and maximum in all 3 dimensions)
+input coordinates for conversion (minimum and maximum in all 3 dimensions)